makrai/notes/richardson-1909-probe-sem-teach-quantification.md

 # Abstract

-* abilities such as boolean coordination, quantification, conditionals, comparatives, and monotonicity reasoning (i.e., about word subst in sentence)
+* abilities such as boolean coordination, quantification, conditionals, comparatives, and monotonicity reasoning (ie about word subst in sentence)
 * unclear the extent to which they are captured in existing NLI benchmarks
-* we propose the use of semantic fragments---systematically generated datasets that each target a different semantic phenomenon---for probing
+* we propose the use of semantic fragments ~~ systematically generated datasets that each target a different semantic phenomenon ~~ for probing
 * experiments, using a library of 8 such semantic fragments
 * two remarkable findings:
   * SOTA models, including BERT, that are pre-trained on existing NLI benchmark